-So what does it mean to develop an invitation to bid?
+So what does it mean to develop an ITB?
 It’s easy to confuse an ITB with an RFP if you don’t know the purpose and nuances of each.
-Let’s start with the ways that they are different.
+Let’s start with the ways that they’re different.
 An RFP is used when soliciting proposals for contractors whose products and services can’t be evaluated by cost alone.
 For example, a beverage company soliciting vendors to handle a corporate retreat may issue an RFP to find an event planning and production company.

-On the other hand, organizations may choose to issue an ITB when there is no substantial difference in varying products or services.
+On the other hand, organizations may choose to issue an ITB when there’s no substantial difference in varying products or services.
 In this instance, price is the most important component for evaluation.
 Rather than analyzing how you’d approach the project, focus on the components of cost throughout your proposal.
-In this example, a beverage company soliciting vendors to supply 50,000 red solo cups may issue an ITB to find a supplier.
+In this example, a beverage company soliciting vendors to supply 50,000 red Solo cups may issue an ITB to find a supplier.

 It’s all about the project, and in this case it’s already chosen for you!
-Companies issue an invitation to bid when they have a specific project in mind.
+Companies issue an ITB when they have a specific project in mind.
 They already know exactly what product or service they need, how much they need, and when and where they want it.
-An ITB solicitation will often describe the planned project in detail, and list submission requirements including deadlines, project scope and duration, minimum qualifications, mandatory service standards, and required warranties.
+An ITB solicitation will often describe the planned project in detail, and list submission requirements including deadlines, project scope and duration, minimum qualifications, mandatory service standards and required warranties.
 It will also provide a description of the overall selection process and the criteria for selecting a winning contractor.

 With this information in mind, it’s essential that the bidder has a solid understanding of how the offeror’s procurement process works.
 Always keep your contact for the bid handy to address any questions you may have.
 Since the bidder is not offering their solution like in an RFP, but instead following through on the solution of the offeror through the ITB, it’s imperative that the bidding organization knows exactly what is being expected of them.
 Be clear about why your pricing makes you the right choice for the job.